A Reverse Black Hole Information Problem: Discussion

 In Sec.~\ref{sec:HowToCoarseGrain}, we sharpened the notion that the semiclassical bulk state is a coarse-grained state by exploring numerous inequivalent prescriptions for averaging the exact state and comparing the result with the semiclassical bulk state.
 The prescriptions include averaging over the partially known data (e.g. OPE coefficients, operator dimensions, wavefunction coefficients) and temporal coarse-graining.
 The prescriptions and whether their coarse-grained states share key properties with the semiclassical black hole state are summarised in Table~\ref{tab:summtab}.

-We found that a lot of the coarse-graining maps share important features.
-For example, a few coarse-graining maps essentially boiled down to an instantaneous diagonal projection, but exactly what is the eigenbasis of the projection differs between the prescriptions.
+We found that many of the coarse-graining maps share important features.
+Some of the coarse-graining maps are instantaneous diagonal projections, though exactly what the eigenbasis of the projection is differs between the prescriptions.
 Some other coarse-graining maps leverage the time dependence coming from the spectral form factor (SFF) of the Hamiltonian.
 This introduces a time dependence into the purity of the coarse-grained state.
 While $t_{\text{mix}}$ matches semiclassical expectations, the time it takes for the density matrix to become approximately maximally mixed does not match any expected or clear semiclassical timescale.
-It is also not a priori clear to us what could be a dual bulk computation, within a single copy of the spacetime, that could capture this timescale.
+It is also not clear to us what could be a dual bulk computation, within a single copy of the spacetime, that could capture this timescale.

 As far as matching the listed properties, every coarse-graining map in the table is partially successful.
 Only the prescription from Sec.~\ref{sec:ensembles_of_density_matrices} satisfies all the properties considered.
 All the rest fail to satisfy the property that the purity $\Tr( \overline{\rho(t)}^2)$ is sensitive to the phases in $\rho(t)$, for the reason explained at the end of Sec.~\ref{sec:EnergyLevels1}, and some fail to satisfy other properties too.
 But it is premature to claim that Sec.~\ref{sec:ensembles_of_density_matrices}'s coarse-graining map is the ``correct" one, because the table does not include some of the prescription modifications discussed earlier in the section, which can change the properties of a given coarse-graining map, and also because the map in Sec.~\ref{sec:ensembles_of_density_matrices} is only guaranteed to work if the desired output is given as input in the prescription.
 For a given prescription, we interpret an inability to satisfy a property as a shortcoming that indicates a need for refinement, not a need for the prescription to be disregarded, though our analysis indicates that some coarse-graining maps are more naturally effective than others.